- Bachelor's degree with 3.0 GPA

 - Statement of purpose and objectives

-- GRE or MCAT scores required for all applicants
+- GRE scores are no longer required for MPH applications

 - TOEFL or IELTS scores for international applicants